Robust M{\o}lmer-S{\o}rensen gate for neutral atoms using rapid adiabatic Rydberg dressing

-In the current work we extend our analysis and show how adiabatic Rydberg dressing facilitates a method for implementing robust control, realizing a M{\o}lmer-S{\o}renson (MS) gate ~\cite{molmer1999multiparticle, sorensen1999quantum}, with intrinsic robustness to a wide variety of imperfections.
+In the current work we extend our analysis and show how adiabatic passage to implement Rydberg dressing facilitates a method for realizing a M{\o}lmer-S{\o}rensen (MS) gate ~\cite{molmer1999multiparticle, sorensen1999quantum}, with intrinsic robustness to a wide variety of imperfections.
 These include inhomogeneities in intensity and in detuning, such as those arising from Doppler shifts at finite temperature and Stark shifts from stray electric fields.
 As we will show, the dominant effect of such inhomogeneities is the errors incurred by the single atom light shifts, which can be removed using a simple spin echo.
-Moreover, we can achieve adiabatic rapid passage such that the integrated time spent in the Rydberg state is on the same order as that for the standard pulsed protocol of Jaksch \emph{et al.} with equivalent Rabi frequencies~\cite{jaksch2000fast}, thereby maintaining a similar budget in the error due to finite Rydberg radiative lifetime.
-Gate fidelities $\sim 99.5$\% are compatible with the typical inhomogeneities in current experiments and Rydberg state lifetimes $t \sim 100 \mu s$.
-With longer-lived Rydberg states, possible at cryogenic temperatures, optimal control with numerical design can be used to push fidelities greater than $99.99$\%.
+Moreover, we can achieve adiabatic rapid passage such that the integrated time spent in the Rydberg state is on the same order as that for the standard pulsed protocol of Jaksch \emph{et al.}~\cite{jaksch2000fast} with equivalent Rabi frequencies, thereby maintaining a similar budget in the error due to finite Rydberg radiative lifetime.
+Gate fidelities $\sim 0.995$ are compatible with the typical inhomogeneities in current experiments and Rydberg state lifetimes $t \sim 100 \mu s$.
+Longer-lived Rydberg states can faciliate better control of adiabatic passage to push fidelities even higher.

 For generality, we consider an atom with two long-lived clock states to serve as the qubit states $\ket{0}$ and $\ket{1}$.
 These could be the hyperfine clock states of alkali atoms separated by a microwave frequency (e.g., Cs or Rb) ~\cite{saffman2016quantum}, or the optical clock states of alkaline earth-like atoms (e.g., Sr or Yb) ~\cite{norcia2019seconds, covey20192000, saskin2019narrow}.
 The clock state $\ket{1}$ is optically coupled to a high-lying Rydberg state $\ket{r}$.
-The fundamental Hamiltonian governing the Rydberg gate between two is $\hat{H}_{\text{2atom}} = \hat{H}_\alpha + \hat{H}_\beta + V_{\text{DD}}|{rr}\rangle\langle{rr}|$ where $V_{\text{DD}}$ is the electric dipole interaction. $\hat{H}_\alpha$ ($\hat{H}_\beta$) is the Hamiltonian for the atom $\alpha$ ($\beta$) coupled to the Rydberg laser,
+The fundamental Hamiltonian governing the Rydberg gate between two atoms is $\hat{H}_{\text{2atom}} = \hat{H}_\alpha + \hat{H}_\beta + V_{\text{DD}}|{rr}\rangle\langle{rr}|$ where $V_{\text{DD}}$ is the electric dipole interaction. $\hat{H}_\alpha$ ($\hat{H}_\beta$) is the Hamiltonian for the atom $\alpha$ ($\beta$) coupled to the Rydberg laser,